Roblox/creator-docs/content/en-us/education/support/private-servers-for-classroom-use.md

 ## Creating Private Servers

-To see if a experience offers private servers, look for the Private Servers section beneath the game's description.
+To see if an experience offers private servers, look for the Private Servers section beneath the game's description.
 If private servers are offered, there will be a button saying "Create Private Server"

 <img src="../../assets/education/legacy/VIPGamePage.png" />